Mount Surprise, Queensland: Education

 Mount Surprise State School is a government primary (Early Childhood-6) school for boys and girls at Garland Street (18.1465°S 144.3199°E).
 In 2018, the school had an enrolment of 23 students with 3 teachers and 5 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Mount Surprise, nor nearby.
-Distance education and boarding school are options.
+Distance education and boarding school are the alternatives.

 Amenities

 The town has a pub, one cafe, two petrol stations with a small store, a post office, a train station, a gem-shop, a police station and two trailer parks or caravan parks.
 One park, Bedrock Village Caravan Park & Tours, has camp sites, cabins and a pool.
 It is one of the tour operators for guided tours to the lava tubes at Undara Volcanic National Park.
 At the Mount Surprise Tourist Park, a large bird aviary is open to the public.

 Attractions

 Some of the Savannahlander tourist rail services start from, passes through, or stop at Mount Surprise.

 Collins Lookout is in the north of the locality (18.0389°S 144.4886°E).
 It is within the Byrimine cattle station.

 The town is near the Undara Volcanic National Park and Forty Mile Scrub National Park.
 Other activities in the area include gem fossicking.